 Water, Sanitation, & Hygiene (WASH)

-Diarrheal diseases continue to be one of the leading causes of morbidity and mortality in developing countries.
-According to UNICEF, diarrhea accounts for 8% of deaths among children under five years, with 1300 children dying each day globally.
+Diarrhoeal diseases continue to be one of the leading causes of morbidity and mortality in developing countries.
+According to UNICEF, diarrhea accounts for 8% of deaths among children under five years, with 1,300 children dying each day globally.
 In Kenya, one in every ten deaths occurring in children under five years is due to diarrhea (WHO, 2017).
 Additionally, diarrhea is the leading cause of malnutrition in children below five years as they lose nutrients necessary for growth from episodes of diarrhea.

 Soap Making

 Our WASH program is promoting empowerment.
-Through a collaboration with a visually impaired community member, we are producing handwashing soap, which is distributed to over 240 schools.
+Through a collaboration with a visually impaired community member, we are producing handwashing soap, which is distributed to over 281 schools.
 This achievement not only highlights his skills but also demonstrates the program’s impact in creating sustainable opportunities for individuals with disabilities, promoting both community health and economic independence.

 Soap Distribution

-70,779 Liters of soap distributed
+80,759 Liters of soap distributed

 Even before the COVID-19 pandemic, HopeCore ensured there were four handwashing stations in every partner school.

 The handwashing stations include a 70-liter tank, a stand, and soap for handwashing.
-HopeCore ensures the presence of handwashing soap in 240 schools throughout the year.
+HopeCore ensures the presence of handwashing soap in 281 schools throughout the year.

-Tank Distribution & Monitoring
+Tank Distribution and Monitoring

 60,000+ Students have access to clean drinking water in school